9:00 am – 4:00 pm

 - In the Group Code box, type in “MMANC”

 Call at (707-426-6900)

 If you’re having trouble booking online, please don’t hesitate to call our front desk with the date and Group Code MMANC ready.

 2017 Women’s Leadership Summit

 Peckham & McKenney is offering one scholarship to attend the 2017 Women’s Leadership Summit.
 At the 2016 WLS, over 40 copies of Playing Big, written by executive coach and entrepreneur Tara Mohr, were gifted by Peckham & McKenney to Roundtable Executives and speakers.
 An included bookmark encouraged the recipient to write a brief note inside the cover upon completing the book and to then pass it on to another woman in the profession.
 Peckham & McKenney will provide a scholarship to attend the 2017 Summit to the woman who has the most signatures.

 If you are currently in possession of one of these copies, please send an email to email@example.com.
 Include your contact information as well as a photo of the signatures within the book.
 All entries (emails) must be received no later than April 28.

 Announcement of the lucky scholarship recipient will be announced, and Peckham & McKenney will make necessary arrangements for registration

 MMANC Rising Star Award

-The Rising Star Award was established by MMANC in 2007 as part of the Inaugural Women’s Leadership Summit.
-The Rising Star Award is presented to a female MMANC member that demonstrates the leadership skills crucial to sound local government, the ethics that are core to MMANC, seeks out opportunities for professional development.
+The Rising Star Award is presented to a female MMANC member that demonstrates the leadership skills crucial to sound local government, the ethics that are core to MMANC and who seeks out opportunities for professional development.
 The recipient must be a current Full Member of MMANC.
 To verify membership status, please email firstname.lastname@example.org.